nore777/astrus/README.md

 app.serveStatic('./public', '/public')

-// Cors (default options)
+// Cors
 app.corsOptions({
+  // default options
   origin: null,
   methods: ['GET', 'HEAD', 'POST', 'PUT', 'PATCH', 'DELETE'],
-  allowedHeaders: null,
-  exposedHeaders: null,
+  allowedHeaders: null,      // which headers can be send from the browser (null === all)
+  exposedHeaders: null,      // which headers can be accessible by the browser (null === all)
-  credentials: false,
+  credentials: false,        // allow browser to send cookies to back-end
-  optionsSuccessStatus: 204,
+  optionsSuccessStatus: 204, // success status
-  maxAge: 0,
-})
+  maxAge: 0,                 // how long to cache the preflight response in seconds })